adamkozuch/rmse-ED-Bachelor/README.md

 My bachelor project.
-Soon I would like to describe how I resolved problem of backward chaining in object orientet language c#.
+I resolved problem of backward chaining in object orientet language c#.
 Orginal system was written in prolog and had completly different architecture.